Summer Learning Loss for Highschoolers

 But the best way to make sure they are actually reading and understanding the book is to read it in short sections along with them, then listen to the narration and talk about anything missed.

 Why?
-First of all, you’ll help prepare your high schooler by experiencing that high school work is harder and takes more effort than he may have expended previously.
+One reason is that you’ll help prepare your high schooler by having him experience that high school work is harder than middle school.

 Secondly, part three of this book will teach him how to read fiction, nonfiction, poetry, plays and more.
 This will help him get the most he can out of his reading — in high school, in college, and beyond.
 If you read this along with your student, it will help you, too!